 CSIR, along with the recruitments of scientists, provides job opportunities by offering various fellowships and lectureship programmes.

-To select candidates for these programmes Human Resource Development Group (HRDG), a division of CSIR conducts the recruitment exams twice every year, i.e. in June and December.
+To select candidates for these programmes Human Resource Development Group (HRDG), NTA will conduct the CSIR recruitment exams twice a year, i.e. in June and December.

 The process to enter the CSIR Recruitment is explained below with every important step: